 This will ensure you can quickly restore your site if something goes wrong during recovery.

-How to prevent common Enterprise WordPress issues before they happen?
+How do we prevent common Enterprise WordPress issues before they happen

 WordPress is the most popular content management system (CMS) for creating websites today.